Graduate Student Commitment to Engagement and Activism Awards

 This is an accordion element with a series of buttons that open and close related content panels.

-A social justice advocate learns, teaches, and empowers through equity, inclusion and seeks social justice for the communities they serve as well as those that might affect these communities.
+A social justice advocate learns, teaches, empowers, and seeks social justice for the communities they serve as well as those that might affect these communities.
 Someone who can speak out on issues relating to the communities they work with and dedicate time to learning about them.

 Create opportunities to educate